Shayype White Paper

 scientist at the Massachusetts Institute of Technology, in 1960).
 However, it

-wasn’t long before experts began to realise that computers were inherently
+wasn’t long before experts began to realise that computers were inherently insecure

-the military, government and security critical users.
+military, government and security critical users.

-1972 a team working for the US Air Force (working alongside the National
+In 1972 a team working for the US Air Force

-Security Agency) became extremely concerned.
-They compiled the 142-page
+(working alongside the National Security Agency) became extremely concerned.

-Anderson Report which they published in October that year.
-It contained an
+They compiled the 142-page Anderson Report which they published in October that

-appendix detailing most of the penetration techniques still used today by
+year.
+It contained an appendix detailing most of the penetration techniques

-hackers – written just 51 years ago!
+still used today by hackers – written a mere 53 years ago!

-the Internet arrived, bringing with it the need for mass authentication on a
+Then the Internet arrived, bringing with it

-might continue to work for Joe Public, so passwords were adopted as the
+using passwords thought the same idea might continue to work for Joe Public, so

-authentication method of choice for most websites and online applications.
+for most websites and online applications.

 The trouble with the huge change in most